klinucsd/ckanext-ndpcatalogadditions/README.md

 # ckanext-ndpcatalogadditions

-This CKAN plugin provides several endpoints to support NDP users submitting new datasets to Prekan, as well as modifying datasets that have already been submitted.
+This CKAN plugin provides following endpoints to support NDP users submitting new datasets to Prekan, as well as modifying datasets that have already been submitted.
 Users must use a valid Keycloak token as a Bearer token to access these endpoints. submited datasets are not formally transferred to the NDP catalog until they have been reviewed.

+* POST <CKAN_URL>/ndp/package_create
+* POST <CKAN_URL>/ndp/package_update
+* POST <CKAN_URL>/ndp/package_delete
+* POST <CKAN_URL>/ndp/package_purge
+* POST <CKAN_URL>/ndp/my_package_list

 ## Requirements